 Your policy can also cover either open perils or named perils.
-A named perils policy specifies which perils are covered as well as which perils are not.
-Rather than covering a number of listed or named perils, an open perils policy covers you broadly against risk of direct loss to your dwelling and other structures, and also includes an extensive list of perils which are not covered.
+A named-perils policy specifies which perils are covered as well as which perils are not.
+Rather than covering a number of listed or named perils, an open perils policy covers you broadly against the risk of direct loss to your dwelling and other structures and also includes an extensive list of perils that are not covered.

 What is not covered?